Beating climbing injuries: PIP synovitis

 It’s going to be much more difficult if half crimp aggravates your PIP synovitis, so you might have to take it slower than this.
 Usually if you aggravate the symptoms you need to take 1-2 weeks for them to calm down enough to where rehab can progress effectively again, so be patient and take rehab slow.
 This is where I tend to see most people mess up doing self rehab.

 I have worked with a bunch of climbers and helped them solve this injury if you want to work with me.
 Else, this can be solved on your own, but generally you need to be very patient and build up slowly.
+It’s usually the fingers are feeling good and then you introduce climbing intensity and volume too quickly that trips up climbers getting back into things.

 Author: Steven Low